markcoatsworth/readthedocs/docs/grid-computing/job-router.rst

 job passively mirrors the state of the routed job.
 During this time, the original job is not available for matchmaking, because it is tied to the routed copy.
-The original job also does not evaluate periodic expressions, such as PeriodicHold.
+The original job also does not evaluate periodic expressions, such as ``PeriodicHold``.
 Periodic expressions are evaluated for the routed copy.
 When the routed copy completes, the original job ClassAd is updated such that it reflects the final status of the job.
 If the routed copy is removed, the original job returns to the normal idle state, and is available for matchmaking or rerouting.
 If, instead, the original job is removed or goes on hold, the routed copy is removed.

 Although the default mode routes vanilla universe jobs to grid universe jobs, the routing rules may be configured to do some other